Bletchley Park, Allied Code-Breaking Center

 Some messages were sent in response to Allied actions, providing partial chosen-plaintext attacks.

-Also see how the U.S. enticed the Japanese into reporting on a non-existant problem with water desalination systems on Midway Island, in order to determine the Japanese code word for that island.
+Also see how the U.S. enticed the Japanese into reporting on a non-existent problem with water desalination systems on Midway Island, in order to determine the Japanese code word for that island.

 The Allies were careful to not make too much use of the ULTRA data, so as not to encourage the Germans to suspect their system had been broken.
 But even when the U-boat operations in the Atlantic were largely shut down, Dönitz refused to believe that it was because of cryptanalysis — he continued to believe that any communications insecurity was due to espionage.